marcospassos/java-php-serializer/README.md

 ## Use case

-This library turns out useful when you need to transmit complex data structures from Java to PHP and performance is a concern.

 One of the easier way to exchange data between Java and PHP consists in serializing the value to a data-interchanging format, such as JSON or XML, send it through a communication channel and finally deserialize it back to the